The Rapid Redemption and the great hope for the future of Sierra Leone football ahead of Morocco 2015

-I believe we have taken the lessons from that game and implemented them into our work to make the team better, resulting now in two consecutive clean sheets, as well as performances that have seen us dominate possession of recent games.
-Our record since my arrival now reads played 6, won 3, drawn 2 lost 1.
+I believe we have taken the lessons from that game and implemented them into our work to make the team better that has resulted as two consecutive clean sheets, as well as performances that have seen us dominate possession of recent games.
+Our record since my arrival now reads played six, won three, drawn two and lost 1.
 Add to that we have only once been behind in a game.
-We are improving.
-That is there for all to see.
-And we intend to keep improving.
+We are improving that is there for all to see, and we intend to keep improving.

-FSL: And what relationship you have with Sierra Leone players.
+FSL: And what relationship do you have with Sierra Leone players.

 JM: Working with the players has been great.
-We have a very open and honest relationship, and I am in contact with them on a regular basis between games regardless of where they are playing their club football.
-I think they can see what we are trying to achieve and that we have a very specific plan.
-This always instils confidence in the group – when they can see that the leadership has a clear vision.
+We have a very open and honest relationship, and I am in contact with them regularly between games regardless of where they are playing their club football.
+I think they can see what we are trying to achieve and that we have a very specific plan to instil confidence in the group – when they can see that the leadership has a clear vision.

-FSL: Can you elaborate on the Graig Bellamy’s foundation about the success so far.
+FSL: Can you elaborate on Graig Bellamy’s foundation about the success so far.